Felix Hausdorff: Under the Nazi dictatorship and suicide

-After the takeover by the National Socialist party, anti-Semitism became state doctrine.
+After the takeover by the National Socialist party, antisemitism became state doctrine.
 Hausdorff was not initially concerned by the "Law for the Restoration of the Professional Civil Service", adopted in 1933, because he had been a German public servant since before 1914.
 However, he was not completely spared, as one of his lectures was interrupted by National Socialist student officials.
 In the winter semester of 1934/1935, there was a working session of the National Socialist German Student Union (NSDStB) at the University of Bonn, which chose "Race and Ethnicity" as their theme for the semester.
 Hausdorff cancelled his 1934/1935 winter semester Calculus III course on 20 November, and it is assumed that the choice of theme was related to the cancellation of Hausdorff's class, since in his long career as a university lecturer he had always taught his courses through to their end.

 On March 31, 1935, after some back and forth, Hausdorff was finally given emeritus status.
 No words of thanks were given for his 40 years of successful work in the German higher education system.

 His academic legacy shows that Hausdorff was still working mathematically during these increasingly difficult times, and continued to follow current developments of interest.

 He wrote, in addition to the expanded edition of his work on set theory, seven works on topology and descriptive set theory.
 These were published in Polish magazines: one in Studia Mathematica, the others in Fundamenta Mathematicae.

 He was supported at this time by Erich Bessel-Hagen, a loyal friend to the Hausdorff family who obtained books and magazines from the academic library, which Hausdorff was no longer allowed to enter.